KILTprotocol/kilt-node/docs/kilt-pallets-description.md

 - `origin`: The caller of the method, i.e. the public address (ss58) of the Delegator.
 - `delegation_id`: A V4 UUID identifying this delegation.
 - `max_depth`: The maximum number of parent checks of the Delegation which are supported in this call until finding the owner of the Delegation (or the Root) and ensuring that this is the address of the `origin`.
 Due to the recursive structure of checking for Delegations, this kind of limit is required (at least) for benchmarks.
 - `max_revocations`: The maximum number of children of this Delegation node which can be revoked with this call.
-Due to the recursive structure of checking for Children, this kind of limit is required (at least) for benchmarks.
+Due to the recursive structure of checking for Children, this kind of limit is required for calculating the transaction fees and the weight of the transaction.

 ## The KILT CType Pallet